-Appalachian Mineral Company, LLC (AMC-LLC) is a full all around acquisition company who works with major production companies for development of oil and gas in the Appalachian Basin.
+Appalachian Mineral Company, LLC (AMC-LLC) is a full all around acquisition company who works with major E&P companies, Utilities Companies and Law Firms for all their acquisition needs.
 AMC-LLC also provides services for mineral and royalty owners with oil and gas interest or who has received mineral interest in the states of West Virginia, Pennsylvania and Ohio.
-We were formed at the heart of the Appalachian basin, and with a team of skilled professionals with a combined 30 years of experience in legal, title, leasing, minerals and land acquisitions and 30 years experience in the Appalachian basin of the oil and gas industry.
+We were formed at the heart of the Appalachian basin and a native to the State of West Virginia, with a team of skilled professionals with a combined 30 years of experience in legal, title, leasing, minerals, right of way and land acquisitions and 30 years experience in the Appalachian basin of the oil and gas industry.
 We're your trusted professionals here to help you!

 Integrity Always - We are committed to doing business the right way.
 Our approach is based on honesty, fairness and respect.
-We know how much your land/minerals means to you.
 We work to earn your trust by being clear and straightforward in our communication, and holding ourselves to the highest ethical standards.

 At Appalachian Mineral Company, LLC, we’re invested in the communities we serve and passionate about helping people live better lives.
 We offer landowners upfront payment for your oil and gas minerals or royalties, so you can put your cash to work immediately.

 History of WV Mineral Industries - Oil and Gas

 Long before the arrival of European settlers, it is believed that the Native Americans recognized and perhaps used

 as a fuel source the "burning springs" and outflows of petroleum on the Little Kanawha, Kanawha, and Big Sandy rivers.
 Records show that the early settlers were also aware of the "burning springs" which were natural gas vents.
 One such burning spring, located on the Kanawha River, was visited by George Washington in 1775.